dsgt-kaggle-clef/plantclef-2024/README.md

 **Options:**

-- `--image-root-path`: Base directory path for image data.
-Default is the current project directory.
+- `--cores`: Number of cores used in Spark.
+Default is `4`.

+- `--memory`: Amount of memory capacity to use in Spark driver.
+Default is `8g`.

 - `--raw-root-path`: Root directory path for metadata.
 Default is `gs://dsgt-clef-plantclef-2024/raw/`.